Joseos123/hololive_schedule/README.md

+## Info
-## This fork just makes it english and removes the previous streams tab.
+This fork just makes it english and removes the previous streams tab.
 If you like what is here, please support the original creator!!
 # hololive_schedule